wp-statistics/wp-statistics/readme.txt

 - Contact MaxMind and have them umblock your IP addres
 - Manually download the database

-To manually download it take the following steps:
+To manually download the database and install it take the following steps:

 - On another system (any PC will do) download the maxmind database from http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz
 - Decompress the database